What are the requirements for a HELOC?

 For example, imagine your total monthly debt payments for a mortgage, plus your car loan, equals $1,500, and your gross monthly income is $5,000.
 This means that your mortgage debt-to-income ratio is 30%. ($1,500 ÷ $5,000 = 0.30 or 30%.)

-When lenders are deciding whether or not you qualify for a HELOC, they will take your current total monthly debt payments, add them to an estimate of what your payments for the new HELOC might be, and then calculate a new, higher debt-to-income ratio.
+When lenders are deciding whether you qualify for a HELOC, they will take your current total monthly debt payments, add them to an estimate of what your payments for the new HELOC might be, and then calculate a new, higher debt-to-income ratio.
 Lenders usually have a maximum DTI for you to qualify for a HELOC.
 Your debt-to-income ratio must stay under this maximum.

-Last reviewed and updated September 2023 by Freedom Mortgage.
+Last reviewed and updated August 2024 by Freedom Mortgage.